Skip to content

 1. Reads PROMPTLY_API_KEY from the environment (or --api-key flag)

-The PromptVariableMap interface is intentionally empty in the source package - it exists only as a declaration merging target.
+The PromptVariableMap, ComposerVariableMap, and ComposerPromptMap interfaces are intentionally empty in the source package - they exist only as declaration merging targets.
 This is the same pattern used by Prisma and GraphQL Code Generator.